 Some intermediary lenders will look to see how much of your income has been invested in the business’ success.

-Once you’ve completed these steps, you’re ready to actually apply for a loan.
+Once you’ve completed these steps, you’ll be on your way to potentially requesting a loan.

 But where do you even begin?

 The primary means of acquiring microloans is through intermediaries that receive their funds from the SBA.